bloomjn/concourse-nsxt/README.md

     `cd concourse-nsxt && chmod +x generate-keys.sh`

-3. Generate keys for Concourse by executing the `generate.sh` file.
+3. Generate keys for Concourse by executing the `generate-keys.sh` file.
 This will create a keys directory inside of concourse-nsxt.

-    `./generate.sh`
+    `./generate-keys.sh`

 4. Edit the domain name and DNS server parameters in the docker-compose file Look for the **CHANGEME** parameters.
 This will need to match the host that you are running concourse on and the DNS server that can resolve things like vCenter and the outside world.